Header Banner

 Out of the box, your iPhone or iPad is preconfigured to use Apple's Translate app to translate text and speech into different languages.
 But you will be able to change it to a third-party option like Google Translate, Microsoft Translator, iTranslate, and Translate Now.

-Since iOS 18.4 and iPadOS 18.4 are still in beta, with an expected release sometime in April, not all translation apps will immediately be available as a default option.
+Since iOS 18.4 and iPadOS 18.4 were just released on March 31, not all translation apps will immediately be available as a default option.
 Developers must update their apps to support this feature by adding specific system permissions and integration features.
 If your preferred app doesn't show up, it hasn't been updated with the correct entitlement, access key, app extension, and UI.
 Keep an eye out for app updates that may add this capability.

 Changing your default translation app